Judge rules Wisconsin must remove 234,000 from voter rolls

 “The commission is confident that it is complying with Wisconsin law,” Meagan Wolfe, the state’s chief election official, said in a statement at the time.

 Voters in Wisconsin must register online or by mail 20 days before Election Day, according to Vote.org.
-If they miss that deadline, they may still register in person up through the Friday prior to Election Day.
+If they miss that deadline, they may still register in person up through o Election Day.

 As of June 2019, the state had 3.4 million registered voters, making up about 76% of Wisconsin’s voting-age eligible population.

-Note: CORRECTION: This story has been updated to correct how long voters have to register in person in Wisconsin.